Evangelicalism: Sexuality

 In matters of sexuality, there is a wide variety of thought among evangelicals and evangelical churches, but they tend to be conservative and prescriptive in general.
 Many evangelical churches promote the virginity pledge (abstinence pledge) among young evangelical Christians, who are invited to commit themselves, during a public ceremony, to sexual abstinence until Christian marriage.
 This pledge is often symbolized by a purity ring.

-In some evangelical churches, young adults and unmarried couples are encouraged to marry early in order to live a sexuality according to the will of God.
+In some evangelical churches, young adults and unmarried couples are encouraged to marry early to live a sexuality according to the will of God.

 A 2009 American study of the National Campaign to Prevent Teen and Unplanned Pregnancy reported that 80 percent of young, unmarried evangelicals have had sex and that 42 percent were in a relationship with sex, when surveyed.

 The majority of evangelical Christian churches are against abortion and support adoption agencies and social support agencies for young mothers.

 Masturbation is seen as forbidden by some evangelical pastors because of the sexual thoughts that may accompany it.
 However, evangelical pastors have pointed out that the practice has been erroneously associated with Onan by scholars, that it is not a sin if it is not practiced with fantasies or compulsively, and that it was useful in a married couple, if his or her partner did not have the same frequency of sexual needs.

 Some evangelical churches speak only of sexual abstinence and do not speak of sexuality in marriage.
 Other evangelical churches speak of satisfying sexuality as a gift from God and a component of a Christian marriage harmonious, in messages during worship services or conferences.
 Many evangelical books and websites are specialized on the subject.
 The book The Act of Marriage: The Beauty of Sexual Love published in 1976 by Baptist pastor Tim LaHaye and his wife Beverly LaHaye was a pioneer in the field.

-The perceptions of homosexuality in the Evangelical Churches are varied.
-They range from liberal to fundamentalist or moderate conservative and neutral.
-A 2011 Pew Research Center study found that 84 percent of evangelical leaders surveyed believed homosexuality should be discouraged.
-Some fundamentalist conservative evangelicals are of the belief that homosexuality is the cause of many social problems, such as terrorism.
-Meanwhile other churches have a conservative moderate position: although they do not approve homosexual practices, they claim to show sympathy and respect for homosexuals.
-Some evangelical denominations have adopted neutral positions, allowing local churches to choose their own policies on same-sex marriage, and there are some international evangelical denominations that are gay-friendly.